 Treatments for vaginal dryness

-Vaginal dryness during menopause can feel like the icing on top of the cake when you’re experiencing other uncomfortable symptoms (ahem, hot flashes).
-The good news is, there are several treatment options for vaginal dryness in menopause.
+Vaginal dryness can feel like the icing on top of the cake when you’re experiencing other uncomfortable symptoms (ahem, hot flashes).
+The good news is, there are several effective treatments for vaginal dryness in menopause.
+One effective treatment option is vaginal estrogen cream, which can help restore moisture and elasticity to the vaginal tissues.
 The best way to figure out which treatment option works best for your body, symptoms, and lifestyle is to speak with your OBGYN or healthcare provider.
 That being said, we put together a list of treatments below so you can feel well-informed when you have that conversation with your doctor.

 Systemic HRT supplies hormones to the entire body, so it’s most likely you’ll be prescribed HRT to also treat other menopause symptoms, such as hot flashes.
 Not everyone can take HRT, so it may not be the best option for you.
 HRT isn’t recommended if you have a history of: